Solving discrete constrained problems on de Rham complex: Numerical experiments

 \subsection{Example 5}

 The fifth numerical example is the constrained grad-div problem on the domain $ \Omega_3 $:

+The sizes of the matrices in its discrete system are $ N = 89856 $ and $ M = 93744 $.
 Similar to the third example, the cohomology space of this form is also not empty and $ \dim \mbC_0 = 1 $ because of the void in this domain.
 We use the equivalent problem \eqref{equiv_H1_all_g1} to solve the matrix form of this problem.
 Figure \ref{example_5} shows the convergence histories of the eigenvalue problem and linear systems.